ProjectNeura/LEADS/README.md

 <summary>ABS (Anti-lock Braking System)</summary>

 ABS allows the driver to safely step on the brakes to the bottom without locking the brakes.
-Although this may increase braking distances, it ensures you always have grip.
+Although this may increase braking distances, it ensures you always have the grip.

 </details>
 <details>